learning-zone/javascript-basics/README.md

 In the above code, it uses `get` handler which define the behavior of the proxy when an operation is performed on it

 #### Q. What is the purpose of seal method?
-The Object.seal() method is used seal an object, by preventing new properties from being added to it and marking all existing properties as non-configurable.
+The `Object.seal()` method is used seal an object, by preventing new properties from being added to it and marking all existing properties as non-configurable.
 But values of present properties can still be changed as long as they are writable.
-Let's see the below example to understand more about seal() method
 ```javascript
 const object = {
     property: 'Welcome JS world'